 Nexo’s terms and conditions differ from typical terms of other European P2P lending sites.

-The website isn’t liable for any results arising from you using the platform, which means that you are agreeing to losing your money to Nexo.
+The website isn’t liable for any results arising from you using the platform, which means that you are agreeing to lose your money to Nexo.

 We couldn’t find any information about amendments or how your funds are stored which is another red flag 🚩.